Jammu division: Demographics

 According to the 2011 census, the total population of Jammu Division is 5,350,811.
 Scheduled castes (Dalits) constitute 19.44% of the population and Scheduled tribes comprise 15-20% of the population in Jammu Division.
 Five out of 10 districts, mainly in the hilly areas of the east and north, have Muslim majorities, while the densely populated plains of the southwest are predominantly Hindu.
 Gurjar-Bakarwals and Gaddi-Sippis, who practice transhumance, are also found here.
 The largest ethnic group in the Jammu Division are the Dogras, who comprise approximately 47% of the population.
 Jammu's people are closely related to Punjabis.

 The Jammu District overall has a population – 84% practice Hinduism, 7% practice Islam and most of the remainder are Sikhs.
 The Hindus form a majority in the Jammu, Kathua, Samba and Udhampur districts, and roughly half the population in the Reasi district.
 Most of Jammu's Hindus are native Dogras, Kashmiri Pandits, Punjabi Hindu migrants and refugees from the Kotli and Mirpur areas which are currently administered by Pakistan.
 Many Sikhs are migrants from Pakistan-administered Kashmir, mainly from Muzaffarabad and Poonch sector areas annexed by Pakistan in 1947.

 In Jammu Division, "Dogri is spoken by a majority in the five districts of Jammu, Udhampur, Kathua, Samba and Reasi".
 Other common languages include Gojri, Pahari, Kashmiri, Hindi, Punjabi and Urdu.

 Hindus of Jammu region are subdivided into various caste groups, and of them Brahmins and Rajputs are the predominant ones.
-According to the 1941 census, 30% of them were Brahmin, 27% Rajput, 15% Thakkar, 4% Jat, 8% Khatri and 8% Megh and Chamar are the most common.
+According to the 1941 census, 30% of them were Brahmin, 27% Rajput, 15% Thakkar [or Rajput and Thakkar combined 42%], 2% Jat, 10% Khatri and 8% Megh and Chamar are the most common.
 Other Backward Classes comprises 32% of population in Jammu.